Chippewa Cree Tribe

 The Tribe elected to 'compact' the Bureau of Indian Affairs (FY 93) and Indian Health Service (FY 94) programs under Title IV of the P.l.
 93-638 Act.
 The historical Act allowed Tribes the opportunity to determine their priorities and to exercise the inherent tribal sovereignty of the Chippewa Cree Nation.

-The current membership of the Chippewa Cree Business Committee include:
+Meet the current membership of the Chippewa Cree Business Committee: www.chippewacree.org

 - The Rocky Boy's Reservation, headquartered at Rocky Boy's Agency, encompasses approximately 122,000 acres.